jython/jython/README.txt

 (bin/jython.exe), with the implication that you can finally install Jython scripts on Windows.

+* Note that if you have JYTHON_HOME set, you should unset it to avoid problems with the installer and pip/setuptools.

 Jim Baker presented a talk at PyCon 2015 about Jython 2.7, including demos of new features: https://www.youtube.com/watch?v=hLm3garVQFo